wbalmer/petitRADTRANS/docs/content/installation.rst

 _________________________________________

 petitRADTRANS should natively install on Apple silicon machines (so M1, M2 or M3 chips).
-Just make sure you have Apple's command line tools and the `Apple silicon version of gfortran <https://github.com/fxcoudert/gfortran-for-macOS/releases>`_ installed.
+Just make sure you have numpy, Apple's command line tools and the `Apple silicon version of gfortran <https://github.com/fxcoudert/gfortran-for-macOS/releases>`_ installed.

 Testing the installation